ThuTrang5631/E-Commerce-Application/README.md

 - DummyJSON provides only basic endpoints, so I customized it with extra logic to handle more realistic cases like adding items to a cart.
 - I was confused when calling the API to get a user’s cart, as the response returned array carts, each containing several products.
 I expected the API to return only one cart with the user’s added products.??
 - Since there are no APIs for adding carts or checkout, I only simulated a successful case during implementation.
 Exception handling for other cases hasn’t been fully implemented yet.
+- Separate APIs for listing and searching (getProductsAll vs. search) — required extra logic to ensure consistent results and user experience.